-The True North
+The true North

 Here are some examples:

 Difference between Mission and Vision

-The Mission explains how to reach your Vision.
+The Mission explains how to achieve your Vision.
 For more details, on why and how, I invite you to watch Simon Sinek’s video on the subject.
 If the Vision is ambitious, the Mission is more pragmatic: it expresses how the organization will deliver its Vision.

-- Follow-up: This last section will be useful when you start working to identify good moves, areas for improvement and changes made.
+- Follow-up: This last section will be useful when you start working so that you can identify good moves, areas for improvement and changes made.

 Now you’re in the final step: setting goals to make sure you’re moving in the right direction.
 It is obvious that you need to choose good indicators… To learn more about this, please read the article dedicated to building your performance indicators.